 The problem with Metro might not be that it’s performing badly at its intended function.
 The problem might simply be that, unlike me, most people don’t want to use their tablets for productivity.
 They’d rather keep using their old Windows PC for that, and also have an iPad for watching movies and playing games.

 This is a valid and fair point.
-Having the ability to distinctly separate devices for work and play can definitely bring peace of mind and the ability to focus better1.
+Having the ability to distinctly separate devices for work and play can definitely bring peace of mind and the ability to focus better ((Don’t add your work email to your iPad if you only use it for personal tasks and entertainment though.)).

-I personally prefer using the iPad for as many things as possible2, including reading, answering email and using productivity tools such as OmniFocus and the calendar.
+I personally prefer using the iPad for as many things as possible ((I do recommend turning off notifications if you plan on using the iPad for work and personal tasks.)), including reading, answering email and using productivity tools such as OmniFocus and the calendar.
 When in serious “work mode” though, nothing beats the MacBook Air.

 When Apple first released Photo Stream as part of their iCloud service, I was excited to finally have all my photos automatically transferred between my devices.
 They were in addition automatically backed up to my Mac, which meant that the need to sync my iPhone to iTunes would be a thing of the past.